The many routes to the ubiquitous Bradley-Terry model: Axiomatic motivations

-The choice axiom is a version of the decision theory axiom of the independence of irrelevant alternatives, the idea that a choice from $S$ is independent of the other choices available in $T$.
-Luce (1959) introduces it with the assertion that many choice situations are characterised by a multistage process, whereby a subset of the total choice set is selected, from which further subsets are selected iteratively, until a single choice is made from one of these subsets.
-While it is noted that the final result is likely to depend on these intermediate categorisations for complex choices and a multistage process, for a simple decision and a two stage process, it is argued that the two-stage choice, reflected by the product $p_S(i)\sum_{k \in S}p_T(k)$, does not depend on $S$, and by setting $S=T$ it is apparent that this must be $p_T(i)$.
+\citet{luce1959individual} introduces the axiom with the assertion that many choice situations are characterized by a multistage process, whereby a subset of the total choice set is selected, from which further subsets are selected iteratively, until a single choice is made from one of these subsets. \citet{luce1959individual} notes that for complex choices and a multistage process, the final result is likely to depend on these intermediate categorizations.
+However, for a simple decision and a two stage process, it is argued that the two-stage choice, reflected by the product $p_S(i)\sum_{k \in S}p_T(k)$, does not depend on $S$.
+By setting $S=T$, it is apparent that this product must be equal to $p_T(i)$.
 The Choice Axiom itself has been motivated by appealing to the decomposition of a full ranking model \citep{block1960contributions}, to invariance under uniform expansion of the choice set \citep{yellot1977relationship}, and, under specific assumptions, in a consideration of the utility of gambling \citep{luce2008utility}.